 It’s important to understand the opinions of our politicians on who is considered rich.
-If Republicans win the executive office on Nov 8, 2016, then the “rich income level” is probably going to rise to at least $400,000 for individuals (current top tax bracket for 39.6%), and perhaps all the way up to $1 million.
+If Republicans are in office, the “rich income level” tends to go up.
 In a funny way, Republicans might give society more stress by providing people an extra incentive to make more money.
 After Trump’s exit, I decided to take things down a notch after Biden got elected.

 I’m much happier trying to make and maintain a $200,000 – $250,000 AGI than a $400,000 – $450,000 AGI.
 There’s too much work and stress involved at the $400,000+ level.
 I’ve also noticed there’s definitely not much more happiness between the two income levels, no matter what the latest gallup poll says!